Rafnuss/GeoPressureAPI/README.md

 GET /glp.mgravey.com/GeoPressure/v1/timeseries/
 ```
 ### Description
 The second endpoint allows you to return the pressure timeseries at one specific location.
-This can be useful to check visualy the match of the geolocator pressure with the ERA-5 pressure at a specific location (e.g., most likely position according to the response of the endpoint `map`).
+This can be useful to check visualy the match of the geolocator pressure with the ERA5 pressure at a specific location (e.g., most likely position according to the response of the endpoint `map`).

-If you supply the `pressure` (and `time`) of the geolocator, it will additionally return the elevation of the geolocator.
+If you supply the `pressure` (and `time`) of the geolocator, it will additionally return the altitude of the geolocator.

 The timeserie of the response will be on the same as `time` if supply, otherwise, it will return on a hourly basis between `startTime` and `endTime`.